nicgordon/day-one-adventure/README.md

 Play [here](https://gor.do/day-one-adventure/index.html)

-## To do

-Nice to haves:
- - way more describe and check interactions
- - notifications when you complete a goal

-v2:
+## Potential v2 ideas:
  - turn it into a slackbot

 -----

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) although it not longer uses React 🤷‍♂️.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) although it no longer uses React 🤷‍♂️.